nerdherd/NerdScout/README.md

 pip install -r requirements.txt
 ```

-Deactivate the virtual environment with the deactivate keyword.
+You can deactivate the virtual environment with the deactivate keyword.

 ```bash
 deactivate